benGigaTech/python-grc-b/dev_notes.md

 - **Presentation Layer**: Flask routes and Jinja2 templates with responsive progress bars and table-based visualizations
 - **Business Logic Layer**: Models and Services
 - **Data Access Layer**: Database service abstraction over PostgreSQL
-- **Infrastructure**: Docker containers for the web app and PostgreSQL database
+- **Infrastructure**: Docker containers for the web app, PostgreSQL database, and Redis
 - **Background Processing**: Flask-APScheduler for automated email notifications
+- **Rate Limiting**: Redis-backed rate limiting via Flask-Limiter

 The application uses the Blueprint pattern to organize routes and follows a factory pattern for application creation, allowing different configurations based on the environment.
 It implements a responsive dashboard with real-time metrics and automated task notification system.